What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Leave items you will probably not use, items that will be extra heavy or can be found easily at your destination.

-• Valuables: Leave anything that’s flashy at home to avoid being a target for pickpockets.
+• Valuables: Leave anything flashy at home to avoid being a pickpocket target.

-• Full-sized shampoo and conditioner – too heavy and take up too much room and will weigh your luggage down.
+• Full-sized shampoo and conditioner – too heavy, take up too much room, and will weigh your luggage down.

-• Guidebooks – You don’t need to walk around with a guidebook in your hand.
-Read them before you go or download Rick Steves’s Best of Italy ebook.
+• Guidebooks—You don’t need to carry a guidebook around.
+Read it before downloading Rick Steves’s Best of Italy ebook.

 • Hairdryer – most hotels provide hair dryers.